TULiberalArts/English/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-fixed.html
       title="Study Abroad in Rome "
       content="Taught in English, the Rome seminar entails intensive class work, field trips and guest lectures using Rome extensively as a resource.
-The Rome Seminar in Art and Culture for graduate students is offered in the Summer term." image=""
+The Rome Seminar in Art and Culture for graduate students is offered in the summer term." image=""
       button-link="/english/student-life/#study-abroad-in-rome"
       button-text="Learn More" %}